 Supervisor B: May be more inclined to active intervention and assuming control in challenging situations.

 Research and conventional wisdom differ regarding the use of psychotherapy in supervision.
 Some believe it is a boundary crossing and personal therapy should be handled by the supervisee's therapist.
 Others believe it is a tool for the supervisee's personal and professional growth.

 There is general agreement that supervision should not BE psychotherapy.
-Some view psychotherapeutic techniques as essential since they facilitate awareness of transference/countertransference which is fundamentally related to managing boundaries with clients.
-Ultimately it helps the supervisee develop ethical practice.
+Some view psychotherapeutic techniques as essential since they facilitate awareness of transference/countertransference which is fundamentally related to managing boundaries with clients and that ultimately it helps the supervisee develop ethical practices.

 Supervisor A: Explores intrapersonal supervisee issues in the same manner as they would with a client in therapy.

 Supervisor B: Errs on the side of referring the supervisor to their therapist for all personal issues.